-A project undertaken by NHS Health Facilities Scotland (HFS), IES Consulting and Mabbett & Associates has demonstrated the importance of implementing accurate data for energy & thermal comfort modelling from the early stages, and throughout, the design process.
+A project undertaken by Health Facilities Scotland (HFS) - part of NHS National Services Scotland - IES Consulting and Mabbett & Associates has demonstrated the importance of implementing accurate data for energy & thermal comfort modelling from the early stages, and throughout, the design process.

 HFS commissioned the study after realising that a number of new NHS healthcare buildings were falling short of their energy and comfort design predictions once in operation.
 In particular, they wanted to understand and address issues concerning space overheating causing uncomfortable conditions for occupants and elevated cold water temperatures leading to increased water safety risks.
 These issues were apparent despite the building designs and design stage modelling demonstrating compliance with local government building regulations.

 IES Consulting first created baseline models, representative of a typical health centre and hospital ward, using the UK government sourced National Calculation Method (NCM) data.
 Currently, UK building compliance is tested against this data, but it is also widely used for design and compliance calculations in the absence of intended operational data.
 However, unfortunately, it only takes into consideration heat gains attributed to occupied spaces including loads for people, lighting and equipment, meaning important gains from hot pipework and electrical cables in adjacent voids can be omitted from the calculations entirely.

 The consultants then modelled the same buildings using "improved" data, gathered and provided by Mabbett & Associates from representative existing buildings, to create Corrected Base Case (CBC) models that more accurately reflect the health centre and hospital buildings in operation.